Fixation in the stochastic Lotka-Volterra model with small fitness trade-offs

-Deterministic mathematical modeling struggles to capture the effects of small fitness changes.
-In the classic Lotka-Volterra competition model, the outcome of a competitive interaction between two species is entirely determined by model parameters and initial conditions.
-Consequently, this theory predicts that a small invading population with a small competitive advantage will never outcompete an established population, a result that is at odds with empirical evidence \cite{Brown2006,Thiennimitr2011}.
+Our present aim is to study such tradeoffs theoretically and tractably, building on recent mathematical tools.
+One possible method to this end is to incorporate tradeoffs into a deterministic ordinary different equations competition model.
+Unfortunately, such deterministic models struggle to capture the effects of small fitness changes, as the outcome depends continuously on model parameters and initial conditions, suggesting small changes in fitness-defining parameters should produce small changes in the dynamics.
+Consequently, this theory predicts that a small invading population with a small competitive advantage will never outcompete an established population.
+This result is at odds with empirical evidence \cite{Brown2006,Thiennimitr2011,Strogatz2018,Vaidyanathan2015,Wangersky1978,Young2015}.

-Both classic and modern theoretical work in stochastic population genetics has focused on competition with a constant total population size, most notably using Wright-Fisher or Moran processes \cite{Hubbell1997,Hudson2002,Blythe2007,Danino2016,Schrempf2017,Shafiey2017,Danino2018,Danino2018b,Dean2017} Recent emphasis has been given to models that relax the constant population size assumption, and describe ecological competition using Markov chains or stochastic differential equations \cite{Lin2012,Constable2015,Huang2015,Chotibut2017,Constable2017,Constable2018,Czuppon2018}.
-Such stochastic models have the inherent advantage over their deterministic counterparts that the result of competition is determined only up to a probability distribution, allowing for a more nuanced investigation into the effects of model parameters.
-The probability that one population outcompetes the other, often called the probability of fixation, is therefore a central quantity in these studies.
-An important technique in analyzing multidimensional stochastic systems is dimension reduction.
-One successful method of dimension reduction involves identifying slow and fast manifolds of the system, then collapsing the dynamics onto the slow manifold along the fast manifold \cite{Constable2013,Constable2017,Parsons2017}.
+Both classic and modern theoretical work in stochastic ecological modeling has focused on competition with a constant total population size, most notably using Wright-Fisher or Moran processes \cite{Hubbell1997,Hudson2002,Blythe2007,Danino2016,Schrempf2017,Shafiey2017,Danino2018,Danino2018b,Dean2017,Murray2020}.
+More recently, emphasis has been placed on models relaxing the assumption of constant population size, describing ecological competition using Markov chains or stochastic differential equations \cite{Lin2012,Constable2015,Huang2015,Chotibut2017,Constable2016,Constable2018,Czuppon2018,Czuppon2018b}.
+Such stochastic models have the inherent advantage over their deterministic counterparts that the result of competition is determined only up to a probability distribution; that is, the outcome of competition is influenced, but not determined, by initial conditions.
+This allows for a more nuanced investigation into the effects of model parameters by allowing one to consider the relative change in the probability of success, rather than considering the outcome as a success-failure dichotomy.
+The probability that one population outcompetes the other, often called the probability of fixation, is therefore a central quantity measured to evaluate competitive strategies.
+Because high-dimensional stochastic processes can be difficult, if not impossible, to analyze, methods of dimension reduction have emerged as important analytical tools.
+These methods often involve identifying slow and fast manifolds of the system, then collapsing the dynamics onto the slow manifold along the fast manifold \cite{Constable2013,Constable2016,Parsons2017}.